Integrated IT solutions are helping not-for-profit organisations keep a lid on rising operation costs, according to software firm Greentree.

 "For not-for-profit organisations, the level of services they provide often depends on how far they can make their limited funds stretch," explains Peter Dickinson, CEO of Greentree.
 “They need the best operational and financial systems to help tackle the complexity of the challenges they face.

 Greentree, which works with a range of not-for-profit organisations around the world, says there are several common 'brick walls' many organisations face as they go about their charitable activities.

-While focus is always on keeping costs low, another important resource to watch is time, Dickinson explains.
-“Because staff and volunteers are constantly busy, they often have little time to consider faster and more efficient options for getting things done.”
+Maximising time management While focus is always on keeping costs low, another important resource to watch is time, Dickinson explains.
+“Because staff and volunteers are constantly busy, they often have little time to consider faster and more efficient options for getting things done.

 “An integrated IT system can combine data from finance, marketing, HR and other departments into a cohesive whole, ensuring managers have a single point of truth at all times,” he says.

-“Many not-for-profits work under the assumption that data collection is a good activity,” says Dickinson.
+Too much data “Many not-for-profits work under the assumption that data collection is a good activity,” says Dickinson.
 “However too much data can be as useless as too little.
-Many organisations spend considerable time in data collection but then have no way of putting it to good use.”
+Many organisations spend considerable time in data collection but then have no way of putting it to good use.